 Vision for the future

-For 100 years the Library has served as a center for cross-cultural exchange, a repository of ideas, and a haven for those who value the life of the mind.
+For over 100 years the Library has served as a center for cross-cultural exchange, a repository of ideas, and a haven for those who value the life of the mind.
 Together, we can build on those traditions and create new ones, for the readers of today and tomorrow.
 With your help, Project 100 will fund new spaces and programs that are important to you: